hannes-marais/innovation-algebra/README.md

 ## Keep in touch with IA users

 * Interested in updates, tips, events or tutorials?
 Join the [Innovation Algebra Users Group](https://lu.ma/innovationalgebra).
 Since IA is so new, we've not had many meetups yet, but the few we had was incredibly interesting.
-Really interesting discussions if you are interested in the future of AI.
-Reach out if you would consider being a guest speaker.
+Really interesting discussions if you are interested in the future of AI. :fire: Reach out if you would consider being a guest speaker.
 * Have suggestions?
 Ping [@HiDeeeps](https://twitter.com/HiDeeeps) or create a Git pull request.

 ## Guru Mode for Guided Innovation (IA 2.5+)